n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecontacts.md

+---
+title: Google Contacts node - n8n Documentation
+description: Documentation for the Google Contacts node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Contacts

 The Google Contacts node allows you to automate work in Google Contacts, and integrate Google Contacts with other applications. n8n has built-in support for a wide range of Google Contacts features, including creating, updating, retrieving, deleting, and getting contacts.